Understanding the moral authority can win over an unconvinced audience.

-If you’re asking people to stick to the rules, you’d really better stick to them yourself.
+But if you’re asking people to stick to the rules, you’d better stick to them yourself.

 On the same day the new ‘rule of six’ laws came into place, the government confirmed it would be forging ahead with its Internal Market Brexit bill.